aleong1/Cheesy_PotatoesDos/README.md

 **Methodology**

 **Results**

-We included the results from one run of the code in a Spreadsheet linked below.
+We included the results from one run of the code in a Spreadsheet linked below and in the three line graphs.

 ![image of graph](https://github.com/aleong1/Cheesy_PotatoesDos/blob/master/bestchart.png)
 ![image of graph](https://github.com/aleong1/Cheesy_PotatoesDos/blob/master/worstchart.png)